kevgo/text-runner/README.md

 ## Related Work

 There are many other good testing tools out there.
-They can either be combined with Tutorial Runner or could be viable alternatives to it, depending on your use case:
+They can either be combined with TextRunner or could be viable alternatives to it, depending on your use case:

 * [Cucumber](https://cucumber.io):
   Runs tests via a specialized DSL that is optimized for describing features via user stories, acceptance criteria, and example scenarias.
-  Tutorial Runner and Cucumber complement each other, i.e. you would use Tutorial Runner for the end-user facing documentation on your web site and Cucumber for agile, collaborative, behavior-driven day-to-day development, driven by Tutorial Runner.
+  TextRunner and Cucumber complement each other, i.e. you would use TextRunner for the end-user facing documentation on your web site and Cucumber for agile, collaborative, behavior-driven day-to-day development, driven by TextRunner.

 * [Gauge](http://getgauge.io):
   a "Cucumber for Markdown".
-  With Tutorial Runner there are no restrictions on how the Markdown has to look like;
+  With TextRunner there are no restrictions on how the Markdown has to look like;
   it can be 100% human-friendly prose.

 * [doctest](https://docs.python.org/3/library/doctest.html):
   executes only actual code blocks in your documentation, and verifies only that it runs without errors.
-  Tutorial Runner can run anything that can be described textually, and verify it in arbitrary ways.
+  TextRunner can run anything that can be described textually, and verify it in arbitrary ways.

 * [mockdown](https://github.com/pjeby/mockdown):